-Once you arrive in Dunedin, you may need accommodation.
-The 315 Euro Hotel is a nice hotel located up an alley, so might be hard to find.
-The checkin was handled very well and we checked into a studio room which was nice, bright and airy.
+The drive between Christchurch and Dunedin is long so once you arrive in Dunedin, you may need accommodation.
+The 315 Euro Hotel is a nice hotel located up a laneway, so might be hard to find.
+The check-in was handled very well and we checked into a studio room which was nice, bright and airy.
 It included facilities such as hairdryer, tea coffee facilities, and a small kitchen area.
 There was lots of space in room and it had Sky TV which was nice.
 Other facilites in the complex included a sitting area just inside the main doors and a laundry (handy when travelling).
 The only negative is that the curtains in the room could be a bit thicker!

 The Chinese Gardens in Dunedin are of an authentic Chinese design and was built by the Dunedin Chinese Garden Trust has built the Garden and upon its completion, handed over to Dunedin City Council.
 The Garden is an example of a late Ming, early Ching Dynasty Scholar’s Garden, surrounded by a four metre perimeter wall and features a lake with traditional walkways and stonework.
 The design of the Chinese Garden was laid out to use authentic Chinese materials and was built by a team of craftsmen from Shanghai.
 Hand-made wooden buildings, hand-made tiles, lattice-work and hand-finished granite paving stones adorn these authentic exquisite gardens.
 The Chinese Gardens are open from 10 am to 5 pm, 7 days per week and 7pm to 9pm on Wednesdays.

 Copthorne Hotel Commodore Christchurch Airport, New Zealand – Hotel Review